 All student visa applicants are required to declare in their application that they will have genuine access to funds to meet costs and expenses for themselves, and for any accompanying family members, for the duration of their expected stay in Australia.
+Adequate finances for a student visa is one criterion met, however you are required to look for other eligibility factors to be granted in an Australian university.

-Costs and expenses that are required to be declared are as follows:
+Costs and expenses required to be declared

 - Travel costs for the primary applicant and all accompanying family members (cost of the airfare to and from Australia)